Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

-Singapore is a shoppers' paradise with great shopping deals everywhere, you can find fashion items ranging from small store bargains to luxurious branded merchandise.
-For those who are crazy about cool electronic gadgets and unlimited internet, there are heaps of shops selling the best electronics equipped with the latest technology.
+This city is a shoppers' paradise, where you can find fashion items ranging from small store bargains to pricey brand merchandise.
+For those who are crazy about cool gadgets and cutting-edge technology, there are heaps of shops selling all the best electronics.

-You will not go hungry in this food-crazed country.
-You can find restaurants, cafes, foodcourts and hawker food stalls everywhere.
-Many food stalls open 24 hours and you can find a darn good place to eat at 3.00am in the morning.
+Singapore is also a food lover's dream.
+Rest assured, you will not go hungry here.
+There are restaurants, cafes, food courts, and hawker centres full of food stalls everywhere—many of which are open 24 hours a day—so you can find a darn good place to eat even at three in the morning.

-Here is a list of the best places to visit in Singapore.
+Here is my list of the 50 best places to visit in Singapore.

 1. The Merlion